LTSITHOLE/Xamarin.Forms.Database/README.md

 # Xamarin.Forms.Database
-GET started with Firebase Database,Authentication and Storage intergration  in xamarin forms.Intergrate firebase into your application using our ready-made Library.
+GET started with Firebase Database,Authentication and Storage intergration  in xamarin forms.Intergrate firebase into your application using our ready-to-use Library.

 # Getting Started
 Make sure you include namespace.